 Father’s Day Old Car Sunday

 Old Car Sunday took place on Sunday June 16th in 2019.
 The event ran from 9 am until 4 pm and featured hundreds of classic collectible cars.
-Future events will likely be similar.
+Although the event was cancelled in 2020 due to COVID-19, continue reading for information about past events that will likely be comparable to future events.

 Revenues raised by car entrance fees and donations benefit the Mission Firefighter’s Charitable Society which is a great cause.

 Where Does the Car Show Take Place?